uptane/deployment-considerations/README.md

 The site is available [here](https://uptane.github.io/).

-This repository is a dedicated place for the deployment best practices text.
-Whatever is on master will be built automatically by github, and deployed at https://uptane.github.io/deployment-considerations.
+This repository is a dedicated place for the Deployment Best Practices text.
+Whatever is on master will be built automatically by GitHub and deployed at https://uptane.github.io/deployment-considerations.

 ## Maintenance and re-use

 ### Basic commands

 GitHub pages are served directly from the repository.
 No pre-building necessary.
 For development deployment, we recommend the following commands (requires `jekyll` to be installed and available on your path):